 Manually shift the gear selector to range "1".
 Note shift quality.
-It should, however, downshift immediately to 2nd gear and downshift again to 1st gear as road speed decreases.
+It should, however, downshift immediately to 2nd gear and downshift again ro 1st gear as road speed decreases.
 Accelerate and decelerate in 1st gear to determine engine braking Note results.

-The transmission should not shift into 1st gear from "D" range if the car road speed is above approximately 70 km/h (45 MPH).
+The transmission should not shift into 1st gear from "D" range if the car road speed is above approximately 65 km/h (40 MPH).